intel/iot-js-api/api/ocf/server.md

 ##### 3.6. `respond(request, error, data)`
 - Sends a response to a given [`OcfRequest`](#ocfrequest).
 - Returns a [`Promise`](./README.md/#promise) object that resolves when the response is successfully sent, otherwise rejects.
-- The `request` argument is mandatory, and it should be the `OcfRequest` object which is being responded to.
+- The `request` argument is mandatory, and should be the `OcfRequest` object for which the response is being sent.
-- The `error` arguments is mandatory, it should be `null` in case of success, and should be an instance of [`Error`](https://nodejs.org/api/errors.html#errors_class_error) in case of error.
+- The `error` argument is mandatory, and should be `null` in case of success.
+Otherwise it should be an instance of [`Error`](https://nodejs.org/api/errors.html#errors_class_error).
 - The `data` argument is optional and used with requests that return data, such as `create` and `update`.

 The method is typically used from request event handlers, and internally reuses the request information in order to construct a response message.